Self-dual quasiperiodic percolation: Two-fold anisotropy

 \subsection{Comparison with other models}

-One of the many surprises of the Ford checkerboard model is that in the presence of two-fold anisotropy, the strong/weak axes align with horizontal/vertical, whereas the average connectivities along the axes of applied bias remain equal.
-This is in contrast to random percolation, where for large enough $n'$ the connectivity is stronger by a constant factor along the microscopically favored direction ($\pi/4$).
+One of the many surprises of the Ford checkerboard model is that in the presence of two-fold anisotropy, the strong/weak axes align with horizontal/vertical, whereas the average two-point connectivity along the axes of applied bias remain equal.
+This is in contrast to random percolation, where for large enough $n'$ $C(\vec{r})$ is larger by a constant factor along the microscopically favored direction ($\pi/4$).
 The orientation of the strong axis also depends on the lattice $\mathcal{L'}$ used in the checkerboard construction.
-While two-fold anisotropy appears to be relevant for $\vec{a} \approx (0.805013, 1/2$ found via the optimization protocol, at large bias, the strong axis aligns at an angle somewhat below $\pi/4$.
+While two-fold anisotropy appears to be relevant for $\vec{a} = (37805/46962,1/2)$ found via the optimization protocol, at large bias, the strong axis aligns at an angle somewhat below $\pi/4$.

-A special feature of the Ford lattice that explains, in part, the preference for the horizontal/vertical axes is the strong sensitivity of the "local occupation rates" to arbitrarily weak bias.
+A special feature of the Ford checkerboard model that explains, in part, the preference for the horizontal/vertical axes is the strong sensitivity of the "local occupation rates" to arbitrarily weak bias.
 Consider a lattice with periodic boundaries aligned with $[L_1,0]$ and $[0,L_1]$, so that the number of available bonds in each row and column is $L_1$, half of which are $+$.
 For $x_0=0,...,L_1-1$, the quantity

 is the occupation rate of $\pm$ bonds in the column with $x$ coordinate $x_0$.